AlyValliani/Papers/README.md

 # Papers

 An assortment of project papers.
-Associated code for many of the projects can be found within their respective repos.
+Associated code for many of the papers can be found within their respective repos.